|

 Believe, therefore, as your deepest

-comfort—more even than the comfort of cigarettes—that God desires your salvation
+comfort—more even than the comfort of tobacco—that God desires your salvation

 and will forgive your mistakes if only you stop hating yourself and turn to Him